elenamik/metamask-snaps-nextjs-template/README.md

-# web3-profile-snap
-MetaMask snap + React component that attaches a user profile to your wallet.
-It maintains a photo, screen name, bio, and your wallet address.
+# MetaMask Snaps - High Low Game
+MetaMask snap + web UI to let you play a guessing game and keep score.
+Serves as a learning resource to building with MetaMask snaps.

+Please reference this [live coding session](https://www.youtube.com/watch?v=7J5NBJRABu0) for a walkthrough :)